Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca8x_ca9x/apps/tcc/tcc_capture_mode/readme.md

 ### Setting up [PIC32CZ-CA80 curiosity ultra board](https://www.microchip.com/developmenttools/productdetails/)

 - Connect the Debug USB port on the board to the computer using a micro USB cable
-- Connect a wire from Pin 11 on EXT2 to RX Pin of any USB to UART converter (for eg: [USB UART click board](https://www.mikroe.com/usb-uart-click))
-- Connect a wire from Pin 12 on EXT2 to TX Pin on "USB to UART converter"
-- Connect VCC and GND between EXT2 and "USB to UART converter"
 - Connect Pin 6 (EIC_EXTINT10) and Pin 11 (TCC0_WO0) of EXT1 connector on the board

 ## Running the Application

 1. Open the Terminal application (Ex.:Tera term) on the computer
-2. Connect to the Virtual COM port and configure the serial settings as follows:
+2. Connect to the PKOB4 Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None